Defending Jacob: Plot

 The Barber family is relieved, but Andy feels suspicious about Patz's death.
-He visits his father again and learns that he had hired a hitman to kill Patz and leave behind the note.
-Billy expresses regret over his life in prison and realized he did not want the same for Jacob.
-Andy is angered by this since he believes Jacob is innocent and would have been cleared anyway.
+He revisits his father and learns that he had hired a hitman to kill Patz and leave behind the note.
+Billy expresses regret over his life in prison and realizes he did not want the same for Jacob.
+This angers Andy since he believes Jacob is innocent and would have been cleared anyway.

-Wanting to put the whole ordeal behind them, the Barber family decide to go on a vacation to Jamaica.
-There, Jacob meets a girl named Hope Connors and the two become close.
-One day while Jacob is relaxing at the resort, his parents notice a red stain on his bathing suit.
+Wanting to put the whole ordeal behind them, the Barber family decides to go on a vacation to Jamaica.
+There, Jacob meets a girl named Hope Connors, and the two become close.
+One day, while Jacob is relaxing at the resort, his parents notice a red stain on his bathing suit.
 The next day, Hope is reported missing.
 Her body is found several weeks later, washed up ashore with evidence pointing to her windpipe being crushed.

-Laurie becomes convinced of Jacob's guilt and in turn, feels guilty herself.
+Laurie becomes convinced of Jacob's guilt and, in turn, feels guilty herself.
 On their drive to an interview at a private school, Laurie crashes the car she is driving with Jacob in it, resulting in Jacob's death, while sustaining critical injuries herself.
 Andy is questioned in connection with Jacob's death but refuses to cooperate or incriminate Laurie in any way.
 Afterwards, Andy tries to imagine the final moments of Jacob's life and what he would have become if he had lived.